 Some P2P platforms are fully licensed by the Financial Conduct Authority (FCA).
 But none are currently backed by the FSCS compensation scheme, so we’d say approach with caution.

-To invest in innovative finance or not?
+Should you consider investing in innovative finance ISAs or not?

 Like with any investment product, the key is to understand the risk and know what you can afford to lose.
 You can also use a mix and match approach if you’re new to investmenting, for testing out how P2P lending works, and deciding where to put your money next tax year.

 Whatever you decide to do, tread carefully, and always seek advice if you’re not sure.

 |As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
 If you are unsure if an ISA is the right choice for you, please seek financial advice.|